gethinode/docs/content/en/guides/editing/index.md

   {{< img src="img/github-init-step03.png" caption="Step 3.
 Review the initialized repository" >}}
 {{< /carousel >}}

-Navigate to the {{< link repository_template >}}template repository{{< /link >}} in your browser and click on the green button `Use this template` to create a new repository.
+Navigate to the {{< link repository_template >}}template repository{{< /link >}} in your browser and click on the green button `Use this template {{< fas caret-down >}}` to create a new repository.
 You may need to sign in to GitHub for the button to become available.
 Provide a meaningful name for your repository, such as `hinode-demo`.
 The repository's visibility can be either private or public.
 Public repositories can be seen by anyone, such as open-source projects.
 Private repositories are only visible to yourself, or to anyone you have granted access.
 Lastly, click on the green button `Create repository from template` to create your repository.

 ### Connecting your local machine